“A suit is a modern gentleman’s armor.”

 The first we see in the film belongs to Harry Hart, aka Galahad, a Kingsman agent.
-It’s a beautiful, subtle bronze chalk stripe double-breasted number with peaked lapels, each featuring a boutonniere, which is a unique and clearly bespoke accent.
-You won’t find that in an off the rack suit anywhere.
+It’s a beautiful, subtle bronze chalk-stripe double-breasted number with peaked lapels, each featuring a boutonniere, which is a unique and clearly bespoke accent.
+You won’t find that in an off-the-rack suit anywhere.
 Although the suit is double-breasted, it’s cut slim and close to the body, featuring six buttons, the top two tapering down to the functional bottom four, lending emphasis to the wearer’s fit masculine silhouette.
-Bottom button always undone, and set off with a crisply folded pocket square, tortoiseshell spectacles, a preppy haircut that used to be known as the “Goldman Sachs,” a good shirt with just enough French cuff showing, and a Kingsman signet ring on the pinkie of the right hand.
+The bottom button is always undone and set off with a crisply folded pocket square, tortoiseshell spectacles, a preppy haircut that used to be known as the “Goldman Sachs,” a good shirt with just enough French cuff showing, and a Kingsman signet ring on the pinkie of the right hand.

-Throughout the film, Harry takes part in fight scene after fight scene in one suit after another and, since we at Claymore Brothers get our fabric from the same supplier in Huddersfield, England as was used in the film, we can confirm there is not a stitch of Lycra anywhere in these outfits; they are all natural fibres.
+Throughout the film, Harry takes part in fight scene after fight scene in one suit after another and, since we at Claymore Brothers, your source for modern bespoke suits, get our fabric from the same supplier in Huddersfield, England as was used in the film, we can confirm there is not a stitch of Lycra anywhere in these outfits; they are all natural fibres.

 Harry also wears softer grey Prince of Wales check suit in the same cut but a less rigid fabric, which is less intimidating for interrogations.
 He accessorizes with a royal blue, textured tie with white tiny dots.
 His immaculate white shirt is the same cut as always.
 Shows rather a lot of collar, as befits a man in his late 40's plus, but only the perfect amount of cuff.
 This is a better look than the high-contrast pinstripe when you’re trying to coax a professor into explaining the Gaia Hypothesis.

 He wears the same cut of suit, but in a high-status pinstripe, to deal with some yobbos down at the pub.
-Mr Porter lists it for $2,200.
 The suit is a 120s wool/cashmere blend.

 When recuperating from his interaction with the professor, Harry’s loungewear reflects the old adage that an officer should always be attired in the uniform appropriate to his activity.
 Unconscious and on a respirator, he sports a practical hospital gown.
 Once he’s mobile, he favours a classic crimson dressing gown in cozy wool with royal blue piping and the frippery of a flashy blue fringe on the belt.
 His pajamas are white with royal blue piping.
 Harry says yes to aftershave.
 For shuffling around his hospital room, he wears proper velvet slippers with a crest.

-All told, Harry’s look is perfectly gentlemanly, perfectly appropriate, perfectly sophisticated, and at those Mr Porter prices, perfectly aspirational.
+All told, Harry’s look is perfectly gentlemanly, perfectly appropriate, and perfectly sophisticated.
 As tailors we’d applaud a return of the classic British double-breasted suit; today’s fit frames can wear them particularly well.
-As there’s already a second Kingsman film on the way, and a second Kingsman fashion collection too, it looks like we’ll get our wish.